SCOPE OF THIS CHAPTER

 Section 175 of the Education Act 2002 places a duty on local authorities (in relation to their education functions and governing bodies of maintained schools and further education institutions, which include sixth-form colleges) to exercise their functions with a view to safeguarding and promoting the welfare of children who are pupils at a school, or who are students under 18 years of age attending further education institutions.
 The same duty applies to independent schools (which include Academies and free schools) by virtue of regulations made under Section 157 of the same Act.

 In order to fulfil their duty under Sections 157 and 175 of the Education Act 2002, all educational settings to whom the duty applies should have in place the arrangements that are complaint with Section 11 of the Children Act 1989 to ensure their functions, and any services that they contract out to others, are discharged having regard to the need to safeguard and promote the welfare of children.
-In addition, schools must have regard to Department of Education Keeping Children Safe in Education (2016) when carrying out their duties to safeguard and promote the welfare of children.
+In addition, schools must have regard to Keeping Children Safe in Education (DfE) when carrying out their duties to safeguard and promote the welfare of children.
 This statutory guidance is issued under Section 175, Education Act 2002, the Education (Independent School Standards) (England) Regulations 2010 as amended by SI 2012/2962 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.

 All school and college staff have a responsibility to provide a safe environment in which children can learn.
 They should consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 This may include covering relevant issues through personal, social health and economic education (PSHE), and/or - for maintained schools and colleges - through sex and relationship education (SRE).